ravenappdev/inapp-angular-demo/README.md

 ### Step3.

-Change the userId, appId and signature variables in app.component.ts
+Change the userId, appId and signature variables in app.component.ts.
+More details on this present in the SDK docs.

 ### Step4.